PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 3. Hint: instead of removing / re-inserting a basic block directly, you can change the [terminator instruction](https://llvm.org/docs/LangRef.html#terminator-instructions) of the basic block that you want to delete, then change it back to the original instruction to re-insert the basic block.

 4. You need to figure out which APIs you should use for this task.
 It's also OK if you prefer to construct a graph structure yourself and analyze it manually.

+## Submission
+Only one file should be submitted: `src/hw4-cfg.cpp`.
+Other files will be ignored when grading.